 “You have power over your mind — not outside events.
 Realize this, and you will find strength.”– Marcus Aurelius

-Since the beginning of this year, I’ve had trouble getting things done.
+At the beginning of 2020, I had trouble getting things done.
 Even though a few years ago I stopped watching the nightly news, suddenly chaos and uncertainty crept into my life through every possible means from notifications on my cell phone, email, social media, and every phone call from friends and relatives.

 What seemed at first like a distant problem that I was sorry to learn about but not directly affected by, had made its way around the globe and seeped into my life causing fear and stress.
 Now I felt my life and that of my loved ones were in peril.